MiriiMadeMagic/DemoMe/README.md

 -   This information will be used to "easy submit" their demos to various labels - labels will indicate whether they will allow "easy submit" demos.

+-   Artists will be able to check the status of the demos they submit

 Create Widget
 -------------